andreluciani/sql-orm-examples/slides/02-orm/02-crud.md

 - Back to `GORM` ...

 - Let's create a seed file to add some initial data as well.
-We could have started with empty tables, too, but adding will make simpler to explain the next steps.
+We could have started with empty tables, too, but adding initial values will make simpler to explain the next steps.

 ---